Skip to main content Skip to main navigation

 Three ways that may help you establish a ballpark figure of how much money you need to begin your business are:

 1. Put together a business plan and consider making an appointment with an accountant or financial adviser.
-They should be able to give you an overview of what your set up costs may be for the first 12 months.
+They should be able to give you an overview of what your start-up costs may be for the first 12 months.

-2. Talk to people who are running similar ventures about what costs you might expect.
+2. Talk to small business owners who are running similar ventures about what costs you might expect.
 Industry associations can also be a good source of information, as are online forums where people may already be sharing relevant information.

 2. Factor in costs

-Every business will have different set up requirements.
+Every small business owner has different requirements when first setting up.
 This checklist will help you understand some of the costs you may need to factor in.

 Category